Samuel-AQ/Processing-filming-set/README.md

 For the camera movements I have decided to use an external library known as "PeasyCam" which makes quite easier to manage the camera in less lines.
 There are 4 lights modes:
 * Morning: it shows a fully illuminated version of the park.
-* Afternoon: it shows half illuminated version of the park imitating a sunset.
+* Afternoon: it shows a half illuminated version of the park imitating a sunset.
+You can adjust de lighted point moving the mouse in this mode.
 * Night: it shows a less illuminated version of the park lighted just by a street light.
 * No light: it shows nothing, there is no light so it won't be possible for the user to see any element of the filming set.
 ## Application demonstration